 He found ways to get shots up off the dribble and off of catch-and-shoot situations.
 Look forward to Witter being a nice spark off the bench and potentially working his way into starting some games for the Pride this season.

 Heath Post was able to do a little bit of everything in his game.
-He picked up a large portion of the loose balls that bounced off the rim and slammed through a dunk or two.
+He picked up a large portion of the loose balls that bounced off the rim and slammed through a couple of dunks.
 What was most impressive was his ability to shoot the long-ball.
-Post, who stands at 6′ 6″, has the ability to get aggressive down low, but he has continued to show that he has the ability to step outside and make a three-pointer from time to time.
+Post, who stands at 6′ 6″, has the ability to get aggressive down low, but he has continued to show that he has the ability to step outside and make a three-pointer as well.
 In the last two seasons, Post’s three-point shooting percentage has increased from 25 percent to 39 percent.
 There seems to be no reason why his shot selection and finishing ability won’t continue to improve.

 Junior Richard Jacobson worked hard on defense in his game.
 He showcased a strong sense of defensive fundamentals in the team-oriented defensive drill.
-During the drill, he was complimented by an assistant coach for his defensive closeout.
+During the drill, he was complimented by an assistant coach for his defensive closeout on a three-point shot.
 Although his offensive game is sturdy, his defense is what created opportunities for himself and his teammates on the other end.
 Watch for Jacobson to be in the mix as one of the team’s top choices to guard an opponents best guard this season.

 Photo and video courtesy of Gage Nutter